jonte1346/lerobot_aug/README.md

 # LeRobot v3 Dataset Augmentation Tool

-A CLI tool that augments [LeRobot v3](https://huggingface.co/docs/lerobot/lerobot-dataset-v3) datasets from Hugging Face Hub for robot learning.
+A CLI tool that augments [LeRobot v3](https://huggingface.co/docs/lerobot/lerobot-dataset-v3) datasets from Hugging Face for robot learning.

 ## What it does